-Parameter Environmental Mitigation Measures Institution nal Responsibility Impacts Implementation Monitoring/Supervision landowners and developers seeking fill material.
-The contractors should take every opportunity to reduce the amounts of waste generated and collect recyclable material for processing by local operators.
+Parameter Environmental Mitigation Measures Institutio nal Responsibility Impacts Implementation Monitoring/Supervision community's health and safety.
 Contractor shall implement waste segregation on site.
 Receptacles for solid waste should be provided for the use of workers, and their contents should be disposed of in officially sanctioned local landfills.
 Construction waste should also be disposed of in legal local landfills.
 Clean construction waste such as excess soil or rubble should be used in landscaping on site or given to landowners and developers seeking fill material.
-Waste auditing.
-The contractor will record the quantity in tons and types of waste and materials leaving site during the construction phase; Waste fuels/oils may be generated from equipment used on-site during construction and may be classified as hazardous waste.
-Such wastes will be stored in a secure, bunded area on-site prior to collection by relevant parties; Remove all wreckage, rubbish, or temporary structures which are no longer required.

-Parameter Environmental Mitigation Measures Institution nal Responsibility Impacts Implementation Monitoring/Supervision For proper handling of the spoils, the following actions will be followed by the contractor: Recover or collect the non-biodegradable waste materials from the mixture of excavated materials.
-This includes broken glasses and any other hazardous materials found in the dredged mixture, if any; Handle and haul the non-biodegradable wastes and hazardous materials separately from the excavated soil; Dispose spoils immediately and avoid stocking for longer period to prevent potential nuisance and complaints; Haul all wastes using transport equipment such as dump trucks with proper cover (e.g. tarpaulin) to avoid accidental release along the route to the disposal site; and Utilize haulers that are authorized to handle and transport these kinds of wastes.
 Disturbance to terrestrial flora and fauna The subproject area is not within any forest, hence, the impacts to flora and fauna will be minimal to insignificant.
-Trees within the vicinity may be cut.
-Avoid, or minimize when avoidance is not possible, tree cutting; For any tree cut, conduct replacement planting at a ratio of 1(cut):2 (new planting) and consistent with the social forestry program of LGED (see Appendix 5 for LGED Tree Plantation Program); indigenous species will be preferred for tree planting Contractor PMU, Divisional/Regional Office, PIU, PMSC
+Avoid, or minimize when avoidance is not possible, tree cutting; For any tree cut, conduct replacement planting at a ratio of 1(cut):2 (new planting) and consistent with the social forestry program of LGED (see Appendix 5 for LGED Tree Plantation Program); Protect giant trees and locally important trees (for religious reasons), if any is identified as the site during implementation; Prevent workers or any other person from removing and damaging any other flora and fauna found in the subproject site; and Prohibit employees and workers from poaching animals and cutting of trees for firewood in the vicinity of the site.
+Contractor PMU, Division/Regional Office, PIU, PMSC

-Parameter Environmental Mitigation Measures Institution nal Responsibility Impacts Implementation Monitoring/Supervision Protect giant trees and locally important trees (for religious reasons), if any is identified as the site during implementation; Prevent workers or any other person from removing and damaging any other flora and fauna found in the subproject site; and Prohibit employees and workers from poaching animals and cutting of trees for firewood in the vicinity of the site.
-Impacts on aquatic ecology The construction of the subproject may affect nearby khals (Nandokanai Canal) and ponds and the aquatic species thriving therein due to siltation and pollutant spills.
-Provide temporary protection at sections near the river to avoid sliding of soils; Store spoils away from the side of the Nandokanai Canal in the area to avoid being washed down; and Avoid construction works near these sites during the spawning and breeding period between June and September.
-Contractor PMU, Divisional/Regional Office, PIU, PMSC Impact to Traffic Rehabilitation works will render some portions of the road impassable at periods of time.
+Parameter Environmental Mitigation Measures Institutio nal Responsibility Impacts Implementation Monitoring/Supervision Impacts on aquatic ecology The construction of the subproject may affect nearby khals and ponds and the aquatic species thriving therein due to siltation and pollutant spills. sections near any river or khal (canal) to avoid sliding of soils; and Contractor PMU, Division/Regional Office, PIU, PMSC Impact to Traffic Rehabilitation works will render some portions of the road impassable at periods of time.
 This scenario will create traffic congestion and disturbance to pedestrians and motorists in the vicinity of the affected area if not properly managed.
 A traffic management plan (TMP) will be developed prior to construction and approved by the PIU.
 The TMP shall include the following: • installation of clear signages; • barricades; • lightings at night; and • markers to direct traffic movement in sites, among others.
 Emergency response plan must be prepared for any traffic accident during construction.
-Contractor PMU, Divisional/Regional Office, PIU, PMSC

-Parameter Environmental Mitigation Measures Institution nal Responsibility Impacts - Implementation Monitoring/Supervision Disruption of Public Access.
-Public access along the road/drainage alignments may be disrupted during construction activities. community on operation and work schedules.
-Contractor PMU, Divisional/Regional Office, PIU, PMSC
+Contractor PMU, Division/Regional Office PIU, PMSC Disruption of Public Access.
+Public access along the road/drainage alignments may be disrupted during construction activities.
+Prior coordination with the surrounding community on operation and work schedules.
+Contractor PMU, Division/Regional Office, PIU, PMSC